MikelSalazar/sparcl/guides/createexperiment.md

 # Setting up a new experiment

 The main aim of sparcl is to consume content from the AR Cloud.
-To make this as easy and enjoyable as possible for the end user is clrearly the highest priority for the development process of sparcl.
+To make this as easy and enjoyable as possible for the end user is clearly the highest priority for the development process of sparcl.

 One important requirement for this is, to make sure the content received from an AR Cloud provider is displayed correctly, and it can be used as intendet.
 For this, sparcl offers separate modes to help with content creation and development.
-While we think that these modes are quite useful as they are, because they take away any dependency on a correctly set up server configuration, they might be too inflexible for some requirements.
+While we think that these modes are quite useful as they are, because they take away any dependency on a correctly set up server configuration, they might be somewhat inflexible for some requirements.

-This is why sparcl also offers the possibility to write experiments, which removes any restrictions.
-The developer can use the functionality sparcl offers or create something completely new, like replacing the XR or 3D engine.
+This is why sparcl also offers the possibility to write experiments, which remove any restrictions.
+The developer can use the functionality sparcl offers or create something completely new, even replacing the XR or 3D engine.

 This guide wants to get you started quickly with a new experiment.
 Feel free to have a look at the [description of the architecture](https://openarcloud.github.io/sparcl/architecture/experiments.html) behind this functionality.

-## Add the submodule for the experiment
+## Create and add the submodule of the experiment

 Source code of an experiment has to come from a separate repository.
 [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) look like a perfect fit for this requirement.
-While they seem to have a negative reputation in the community, the positives outweight the negatives as the submodules are used for experiments.
+While they seem to have a bit of a negative reputation in the community, the positives outweight the negatives in the way we're using them here.
 Maybe the article ['Working with submodules'](https://github.blog/2016-02-01-working-with-submodules/) helps to get comfortable with them.

 - Create a fork of sparcl's repository and clone it (replace `<user>` with your Git username)

     `git clone https://github.com/<user>/sparcl`

 - Create a new repository for your experiment
-- Open a terminal with the path set to sparcl's project folder and add the submodule (replace `<user>`, `<repository>` and `<shorthand>` with your actual values).
+- Open a terminal with the path set to sparcl's project folder and add the submodule

     `git submodule add https://github.com/<user>/<repository> src/experiments/<shorthand>`